Non-Invasive Ischemia Detector

-Reduced door-to-balloon time to speed up treatement.
-The ACME NID is a quick and highly sensitive ischema detection tool.
+Reduced door-to-balloon time to speed up treatment.
+The ACME NID is a quick and highly sensitive ischemia detection tool.
 It can be used in the ER to screen chest complaint patient.
 In the past, it would take 90 minutes to get results.
-Now, in just a minute, the doctor can get an analytical report and make a prompt dedcision for treatment.
+Now, in just a minute, the doctor can get an analytical report and make a prompt decision for treatment.

 The ACME NID prevents unnecessary nuclear or invasive procedures in patients.
 Using the ACME NID, you have the same levels of sensitivity, specificity, and accuracy as those from radioactive procedures.